What Landlords Are Not Allowed to Do (But Often Try)

 This seems like a mega no-brainer, but apparently it’s not.

-To highlight the need-to-knows:
+To key need-to-knows:

 Here you go, more details on increasing rent.